 Stories come from the most mysterious parts of ourselves.
 After a lifetime of experiencing unnatural solidarity with fictional characters, I started to question what they were from a metaphysical perspective.
-For awhile, I thought I was the only one.
+For awhile, I thought I was the only one who felt the need to answer this question.
 Even in writer's groups, and after attending over a hundred workshops in my teens and early twenties, I didn't encounter a lot of storytellers who interacted with their characters directly.

 When I had the opportunity to study film in school, I realized that it felt unnatural to have my characters avoid looking at the camera when they clearly knew I was there.
 I started writing our interactions into the script in a way I never did with prose.
 That's when I began to understand the connection between my craft and the metaphysical inquiries that were plaguing me since child hood.